 Pros:

-• Focus on core business.
-Your team can focus on more high-value tasks that deliver real value for your business.
+- Focus on core business.
+Your team can focus on higher-value tasks that deliver real value to your business.

-• Access to expertise.
-Outsourcing providers often bring a high level of expertise, tech, and processes that may be costly or impractical to develop in-house.
+- Access to expertise.
+Strategic outsourcing providers often bring a high level of expertise, tech, and processes that may be costly or impractical to develop in-house.

-• Balanced approach.
-Outsourcing gives you the flexibility of a contractor with greater integration into your team and overall commitment.
+- Balanced approach.
+Outsourcing gives you the flexibility of a contractor while providing greater integration into your team and a stronger overall commitment.

 Cons: